Mini concept cars: Mini Clubman (2014)

-The Mini Clubman concept is the longest and widest car designed by Mini, bigger than the production Countryman.
+The Mini Clubman concept is the longest and widest car designed by Mini, larger than the production Countryman.
 It was unveiled at the 2014 Geneva Motor Show, and is considered to anticipate the design of the future Clubman model.

 Vision GT

-In June 2014, it was announced that Mini would be creating a new concept car for the video game Gran Turismo 6.
+In June 2014, it was announced that Mini would create a new concept car for the video game Gran Turismo 6.

 Mini Superleggera Vision (2014)

-In 2014 Mini debuted the Mini Superleggera Vision Concept in collaboration with Carrozzeria Touring Superleggera at the Concorso d'Eleganza Villa d'Este.
+In 2014 Mini presented the Mini Superleggera Vision Concept in collaboration with Carrozzeria Touring Superleggera at the Concorso d'Eleganza Villa d'Este.